A DEEPER DIVE into the Mystery of Christmas

 13 And no man hath ascended up to heaven, but he that came down from heaven, even the Son of man which is in heaven.
 14 And as Moses lifted up the serpent in the wilderness, even so must the Son of man be lifted up: 15 That whosoever believeth in him should not perish, but have eternal life.
 (John 3:13-15)

-Spiritual rebirth, since spirit is consciousness, comes by belief in the one whose Spirit came from heaven, who was lifted up on the cross for everyone to believe in if they so choose to receive, as Jesus said in verse 16, “everlasting life” like that of the “Everlasting Father” in the first Christmas prophecy I quoted.
-For those, God will prepare a resurrected body, just like Jesus had when he rose from the dead, so that the beautiful flowering of the soul that is the product of spirit and flesh may continue.
+Spiritual rebirth, since spirit is consciousness, comes by belief in the one whose Spirit came from heaven, who was lifted up on the cross for everyone to believe in if they so choose to receive—as Jesus said in verse 16—“everlasting life” like that of the “Everlasting Father” in the first Christmas prophecy I quoted.
+For those who believe in his Son, God will prepare a resurrected body, just like Jesus had when he rose from the dead, so that the beautiful flowering of the soul that is the product of spirit and flesh may continue.
 That is why we talk about nurturing the soul.
 It is something that can grow and change over time.
+It grows from this body made out of the dirt (elements) of the earth with all of the physical experiences the body brings to our consciousness.
 That is why we sometimes talk about someone having a beautiful soul—one nurtured well that has become a truly beautiful creation.

 See how it is all starting to come together?
 There is another famous passage at the start of this same New Testament book, written by Jesus’ disciple John, that brings this together in a more mystical and profound way.
 (I’m going to switch to the New International version so that dated language doesn’t get in the way.)